Taekwondo Black Belt Age Requirements [What are They?]

 Taekwondo’s 1st poom rank is also considered a transitional rank from junior to adult degrees, or simply the temporary black belt.
 Right after the 1st poom rank comes the 1st dan when the age requirement for adult black belt is achieved.

-The poom black belt is black and red colored.
+The poom black belt is black and red in color.

 poom belt taekwondo